Corks, exotic 4-manifolds and knot concordance: Dot-zero surgery and hook surgery

-Since $(V_n, g_n)$ is a cork for $n\geq 0$, and $V_n$ is diffeomorphic to $V_n^*$, we obtain the corollary below. \begin{corollary} There exist two links $J_1, J_2$ of two unknotted components in $S^3$ satisfying the following conditions. \begin{itemize} \item The 4-manifolds $X_{J_1}$ and $X_{J_2}$ are diffeomorphic to each other. \item $\varphi_{J_1}:\partial X_{J_1}\to \partial X_{\widetilde{J}_1}$ extends to a diffeomorphism $X_{J_1}\to X_{\widetilde{J}_1}$, but $\varphi_{J_2}:\partial X_{J_2}\to \partial X_{\widetilde{J}_2}$ cannot extend to any diffeomorphism $X_{J_1}\to X_{\widetilde{J}_2}$. \end{itemize} \end{corollary} Therefore this corollary together with the proof of Theorem~\ref{thm:satellite:detail} tells that the choice of a link presentation of a fixed contractible 4-manifold does affect the diffeomorphism type of a 4-manifold obtained by a dot-zero surgery along the fixed 4-manifold. \\ \textbf{Acknowledgements}.
 The application to knot concordance was motivated by Tetsuya Abe's nice talk on the paper \cite{AT} at the workshop ``Differential Topology '15: Past, Present, and Future'' held at Kyoto University.
 The author is grateful to the organizers for making the enjoyable workshop.
 He thanks Tetsuya Abe and Masakazu Teragaito for their many helpful comments on the first draft.
-He also thanks Arunima Ray and Adam Simon Levine for their helpful remarks.
+He also thanks Adam Simon Levine, Arunima Ray, Yuichi Yamada, and a referee for their useful comments.